Intraoperative Neurophysiology Monitoring Fellowship

 - Able to discuss the plan for monitoring with the surgical and anesthesia team

 - Able to explain the monitoring procedure as well as its risks and benefits to the patient

 - Familiar with all the pertinent technical aspects of each test, thus being able to perform them, starting with the set up

-- Able to accurately interpret all neurophysiological test used during monitoring (EEG, ECoG, Somatosensory Evoked Potentials, Motor Evoked Potentials, Brainstem Auditory Evoked Potentials, Free and Triggered EMG).
+- Able to accurately interpret all neurophysiological tests used during monitoring (EEG, ECoG, Somatosensory Evoked Potentials, Motor Evoked Potentials, Brainstem Auditory Evoked Potentials, Free and Triggered EMG).